 Chapter One: Wolves

 Disclaimer: Middle Earth, its characters and places and history, belong to J. R. R. Tolkien, but I do have a good time playing with it.
-Other characters, including the original OCs and incidental OCs of this story, belong to me.
-No monetary nothing is gained from this endeavor, and if Tolkien saw how kindly I thought of orcs (even the really mean and nasty ones) he would be appalled...
+Other characters, that is, the many, original OCs of this story, belong to me.
+No monetary nothing is gained from this endeavor, and if Tolkien saw how kindly I thought of Orcs (even the really mean and nasty ones) he would be appalled...